-See the PDQ summary on Unusual Cancers of Childhood for information about childhood breast cancer.
+- Unusual Cancers of Childhood (for information about childhood breast cancer)

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for breast cancer include the following:

 Breast cancer is sometimes caused by inherited gene mutations (changes).

 The genes in cells carry the hereditary information that is received from a person's parents.
-Hereditary breast cancer makes up approximately 5% to 10% of all breast cancer.
-Some altered genes related to breast cancer are more common in certain ethnic groups.
+Hereditary breast cancer makes up about 5% to 10% of all breast cancer.
+Some mutated genes related to breast cancer are more common in certain ethnic groups.

-Women who have an altered gene related to breast cancer and who have had breast cancer in one breast have an increased risk of developing breast cancer in the other breast.
-These women also have an increased risk of developing ovarian cancer, and may have an increased risk of developing other cancers.
-Men who have an altered gene related to breast cancer also have an increased risk of developing this disease.
+Women who have certain gene mutations, such as a BRCA1 or BRCA2 mutation, have an increased risk of breast cancer.
+Also, women who have had breast cancer in one breast have an increased risk of developing breast cancer in the other breast.
+These women also have an increased risk of ovarian cancer, and may have an increased risk of other cancers.
+Men who have a mutated gene related to breast cancer also have an increased risk of this disease.
 For more information, see the PDQ summary on Male Breast Cancer Treatment.

 Possible signs of breast cancer include a lump or change in the breast.